 What Is a Timesheet?
-Everything You Need to Know
+Purpose, Examples & How to Use It

 A timesheet is a document that records the hours an employee works on tasks, shifts, or projects—used primarily to manage payroll, measure productivity, and track billable work.